filzarahma/my-git-practice/README.md

 # my-git-practice
-This repoitory is used to learn about git
+This repository is used to learn about git